jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 ```

 The variable names are exactly the ones used in the aforementioned description, so that the reader can understand the code by referring to the previous text.
-The implementation of the functions ```python encoder_block``` and decoder_block are as follows:
+The implementation of the functions ```encoder_block``` and ```decoder_block``` are as follows:

 ```python
 def encoder_block(input_layer, filters, strides):